caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 ------------------

-Caracal is a pipeline to reduce radio interferometry continuum and spectral line data in full polarisation.
+Caracal is a pipeline to reduce radio interferometry continuum and spectral line data in total intensity.
 It works on data from any radio interferometer as long as they are in “measurement set” format.

-In the simplest terms, Caracal is a collection of Python/Stimela scripts.
+Caracal is essentially a collection of Python/Stimela scripts.
-`Stimela <https://github.com/SpheMakh/Stimela>`_ is a platform-independent radio interferometry scripting framework based on Python and Docker/Singularity.
-Stimela allows users to
-execute tasks from many different data reduction packages in Python without having to install those packages individually (e.g., CASA, MeqTrees, AOflagger, SoFiA, etc.).
+`Stimela <https://github.com/SpheMakh/Stimela>`_ is a platform-independent radio interferometry scripting framework based on Python and container technology (e.g., Docker, Singularity).
+Stimela allows users to execute tasks from many different data reduction packages in Python without having to install those packages individually (e.g., CASA, MeqTrees, AOflagger, SoFiA, etc.).
 Using Stimela, the different software packages are available through a unified scheme.